 Since students are studying English in a non-emergent situation, they need to practice their English whenever possible.
-Therefore, students must communicate with Abu Dhabi University faculty and staff members in English at all times.
-ELI students will attend the extra and co-curricular activities or events scheduled through the Student Services Department at Abu Dhabi University since the language used in these activities and events is English.
+Therefore, when communicating with Abu Dhabi University faculty and staff members they should use English at all times.
+ELI students will attend extra and co-curricular activities or events scheduled through the Student Services Department at Abu Dhabi University since the language used in these activities and events is English.
 This will provide opportunities for students to improve their listening and speaking skills.
 Furthermore, students are expected to be active learners.
 This involves attending classes regularly, participating in both class activities and Abu Dhabi University events, studying on a daily basis and submitting assignments on time.

-The ELI encourages independent learning.
-Instructors design lessons and activities to cater to students' individual needs and pace of learning giving them the skills to be independent learners.
+The ELI encourages self-directed learning.
+Lessons and activities are designed to cater for students' individual needs and foster the skills required for independent learning.
 Therefore, students are expected to work on developing the four language skills (listening, speaking, reading and writing) outside instructional time through:

-- Utilizing the Computer Assisted Language Learning (CALL) lab regularly. - Utilizing the library which is equipped with different EFL/ESL books. - Meeting their instructors to discuss their individual needs during office hours and class timings. - Revising their texts, workbooks and class notes independently.
+- Utilizing the Learning Management System (LMS) online workbooks. - Utilizing the library which is equipped with different EFL/ESL books. - Meeting their instructors to discuss their individual needs during office hours and class timings. - Consolidate what they have learnt in class by independently reviewing lesson notes, workbooks and textbooks.